MorpheusAIs/Docs/Techno Capital Machine (TCM)/TechnoCapitalMachineTCM.md

 - The ability to move between devices.
 - The ability to deploy or use agents jurisdiction agnostically.
 - The ability to access uncensored data permissionlessly.

+## Extending the Morpheus TCM Using the MOR Token
+The MOR tokens can serve as a means of extending the Techno Capital Machine to developers who want to build on the Morpehus platform.
+This could be implimented in the following way.

+1. Reuse the same Smart Contracts, just this time instead of providing stETH, users stake MOR tokens.

+2. The protocol can provide a "yield" for MOR staking say 8% of the MOR tokens out of the Community builder reward related to Code.

+3. MOR holders can then direct these MOR staking yield to developers who propose / build a specific a Smart Agent.

+4. The new project goes through a bootstrapping period which the Smart Agent is being developed.

+5. When the code for the new project is delivered those who staked their MOR toward that specific Smart Agent end up getting a portion of the native tokens in the project as "Capital Providers" just as it worked in the Morpheus fair launch.

+6. This brings the capital provision function into the MOR tokenomics.
+Just like the most popular thing to do in Ethereum early on was use ETH to provide resources for projects.
+Except here the project can skip right to the staking stage and have the benefit of all on chain records for supporters of projects.

+7. As before MOR holders get to keep their principle and the yield goes to the open source project they want to support.

+8. Pre prerequisite for this may be in place by Phase 3 as the Code, Capital, Compute are all live on Moprhues and part of Community Front End Builder rewards.

 ## Conclusion
 Come join a community of people reinventing the way we build, fund and operate open source applications.